ibm-cloud-docs/Cloudant/offerings/bluemix.md

 For more information, see the [{{site.data.keyword.cloud_notm}} Standard Support plans](https://www.ibm.com/cloud/support#944376){: external} and the [{{site.data.keyword.IBM_notm}} support guide](https://www.ibm.com/support/pages/node/733923){: external}.

-The support systems that are used for {{site.data.keyword.cloudant_short_notm}} don't offer features for the protection of content that contains Healthcare Information, health data, Protected Health Information, or data that is subject to more regulatory requirements.
+The support systems that are used for {{site.data.keyword.cloudant_short_notm}} don't offer features for the protection of personal data or sensitive personal data.
+This content includes Healthcare Information, health data, Protected Health Information, or data that is subject to more regulatory requirements.
 As such, the Client must not enter or provide such data.
 {: note}

 ## Provisioning an {{site.data.keyword.cloudant_short_notm}} instance on {{site.data.keyword.cloud_notm}}